AlexBuccheri/Fortran_unit_testing/README.md

 * Fruit
 * PFUnit

+## Writing Unit Tests and Adding to CMake

+Each source subdirectory should have one test per module, with the naming convention *module_tests.f90* and a driver that calls all of the tests.
+The driver is generated when building with CMake.
+Specifically, *add_custom_command* calls the driver supplied by th zofu library.

+A test executable is buildable for each subdirectory.

+Would also like a test_all but I'm still considering ways of implementing.

 ## To Dos
 * Move zofu unit test into its own source directory OR rename
 * Write FindZofu.cmake